 If your child can notice and appreciate the good things in their life, your child is more likely to feel positive.
 This can also help your child keep difficult times in perspective, so they don’t become overwhelming.

 Your child can do this by just taking a few moments each day to focus on what they’re grateful for.
 You could even make this a family activity by asking everyone at the dinner table to name one thing they’re grateful for.
 You can be grateful for all sorts of things, like being together at dinner, the sun shining, farmers getting the rain they need, having good health, being part of a great group of friends and so on.

 Trying new things and getting involved in different activities keeps your child’s options open, and can build your child’s confidence and sense of self-worth.
 You can encourage your child by helping them find activities they might be interested in.
 It’s also important to praise your child for being open to new things and willing to have a go.

 Relationships and social connections are vital for teenage wellbeing.
 Your child needs close and supportive family and friends.
 And good parent-child relationships tend to lead to good teenage friendships.

 Meaning in life can come from doing good things for others.
 Your child could look for everyday ways to help family or friends – for example, giving someone their seat on the bus, or helping someone pick up papers they’ve dropped in the street.
 Or your child could get involved in community activity.
 This type of ‘giving’ lights up the reward centre in the brain, which makes your child feel good.

 Feeling connected to something bigger can also help to give your child’s life a sense of purpose.
 Meaning might come from spirituality, life philosophy, or a commitment to a cause like the environment.
 People with meaning have less stress and get more out of what they do.

 Goals and achievement

-If your child has goals that fit with his values, are fun and attainable, and let him use his strengths, it can give him a sense of purpose and achievement.
+If your child has goals that fit with their values, are fun and attainable, and let your child use their strengths, it can give your child a sense of purpose and achievement.